kekyo/ILCompose/README.md

 * The portion of [NUnit](https://nunit.org/) that relies on [Custom attributes extensions](https://docs.nunit.org/articles/nunit/extending-nunit/Custom-Attributes.html) has caused problems on the JetBrains Rider's test explorer, and I wanted to eliminate this.
+I was thinking of stopping the use of custom attributes extensions.
-* To solve the above, needed to resolve a problem with custom attributes being removed by the `forwardref` attribute in ILSupport.
+* In that case, needed to resolve a problem with custom attributes being removed by the `forwardref` attribute in ILSupport.
+* To begin with, the ILSupport script was being used with considerable modifications, which caused maintainability problems.

 Related: [IL2C issue #100: Will upgrade basis environments.](https://github.com/kekyo/IL2C/issues/100)